learn-co-curriculum/careers-building-an-online-network/README.md

 You don’t need to be face-to-face to form strong professional relationships —you can take part in relationship-building online.
 What matters is **how** you approach them.
 In the end, be clear, concise, and respectful of them and their time.
 Just like meeting in real-life, first impressions are also formed digitally.

 ## Resources

 [How I Got Interviews at Facebook, Google, Apple, and Uber in One Week](http://www.inc.com/jake-newfield/how-i-got-interviews-at-facebook-google-apple-and-uber-in-one-week.html?cid=cp01002wired)

 [How to Write a Perfect Cold Outreach Email: 5 Elements to Consider Before Hitting Send](https://blog.hubspot.com/marketing/email-outreach-elements-scripts)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-finding-and-connecting-with-people-online'>Careers Finding and Connecting with People Online </a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/careers-finding-and-connecting-with-people-online'>Finding And Connecting With People Online</a> on Learn.co and start learning to code for free.</p>